IDArlingTeam/IDArling/README.md

 ## Usage

-IDArling loads automatically when IDA is opened, installing new elements into the user interface.

-First use the widget in the status bar to add the server of your choice in the *Network Settings*.
-Then connect to the server using the widget again.
-Finally, you should be able to access the following menus:
+Open the *Settings* dialog accessible from the right-clicking the widget located in the status bar.
+Show the servers list by clicking on the *Network Settings* tabs and add your server to it.
+Connect to the server by clicking on it after right-clicking the widget again.
+Finally, you should be able to access the following menus to upload or download a database:

 ```
 - File --> Open from server
 - File --> Save to server
 ```

-## FAQ

-* Where is my old servers?

-In commit `08eca13d4ecd51cd518cb54546f971e3b43edf04`, the config file name was changed from `state.json` to `config.json` to enhance the config file storage.
-Thus, your old servers won't be displayed in your server list.
-But don't worry, you can still find them in your previous config file.
-The path of your config file depends your platform.
-For example, under Linux, the path should be `$HOME/.idapro/idarling/files/state.json`.

 # Thanks